r1dd1ck777/image_bundle/README.md

             # add more fields
         # add more classes
 ```
-4).
-In Your entity class:
+Step 4: In Your entity class:
 ``` php

 namespace Some\Bundle\Entity\Category;